Arrival Process

 Where to Arrive

-Check In at Your Community Desk
+Check In at Your Community Front Desk

 At your building's community desk, you will receive your room keys and welcome bag.
-Follow specific directions below:
+Follow the specific directions below:

-Ridgeway Desk
+Ridgeway Check-in

-Northbound on Interstate 5
+Northbound on I5

 1. Take Exit 252 (Samish Way, W Wash University)